 In the south west of Western Australia, we are lucky to enjoy a very mild temperate climate, with an abundance of sunshine throughout most of the year to warm and power our houses, and summer breezes to cool them down.
 In recent years, solar photovoltaic and battery technologies have become much more affordable and accessible, energy efficient appliances are now widely available, and solar passive house design is recognised as best practice.
-Why is it then that we continue to build energy guzzling housing developments, which are literally costing people the earth to live in?
+Why is it then that we continue to build energy-guzzling housing developments, which are literally costing people the earth to live in?

-One of the key objectives of the Witchcliffe Ecovillage was to be able to supply 100% of all energy consumed on site through renewable sources, and we are very pleased to be able to say that this can be achieved.
+One of the key objectives of the Witchcliffe Ecovillage was to be able to supply 100% of all energy consumed on site through renewable sources, and we are very pleased to say this can be achieved.
 Carefully planned lot layouts, clever house designs and efficient appliances will have a big impact on reducing energy consumption in the Ecovillage, and renewable energy will be generated onsite by rooftop solar PVs.

 Solar photovoltaic panels will be the predominant source of energy within the village.
 Solar PVs were chosen as they provide a very high value, long lasting energy generation solution with little to no maintenance requirements.
 They are unobtrusive, silent and completely autonomous.
 Having the generation on rooftops will utilise a structure that is already there, saving open space for other uses.
 It also improves the efficiency of the building in the heat of summer, acting like an extra layer of insulation.
 All PV systems will be of a high quality and will supply the Ecovillage with ample power for years to come.